dgapitts/CLF-C01_AWS-Certified-Cloud-Practitioner_notes_and_scripts/README.md

 * ..
 * ..

-A variation of this came up on the exam as well
+A variation of this came up on the exam as well!?